-Can albino people dye their hair?
-Mystery solved!
+Can people with albinism dye their hair?

 The answer is yes!
 Hoorah!
 But there are a few things to consider before you decide to take the plunge yourself.

-The first thing you need to know is that it can be very damaging for an albino’s hair and scalp because of their lack of melanin.
+The first thing you need to know is that hair dye can be very damaging for a person with albinsim’s hair and scalp because of their lack of melanin.
+It could cause damage to your hair follicles which would lead to hair loss or thinning from repeated processing.

 Albino skin happens to be very sensitive to chemicals so using permanent hair dye could lead to a nasty skin irritation.